Accessibility statement for Scotland’s Census

 How accessible this website is

-We know that parts of this website are not fully accessible.
-On some pages, users may experiences issues relating to:
+We know some parts of this website are not fully accessible:

 Non-compliance with the accessibility regulations